Kingston University has a legal responsibility for the health, welfare and safety of their staff and students under the Health and Safety at Work Act.

 National UCU has a section of its website dedicated to information about the Covid-19 crisis.
-This includes advice for members about coronavirus and their rights at work, protecting precarious workers on fixed-term and insecure contracts, advice for international staff on issues like visas, and guidance and best practice on safely working from home and teaching online.
+This includes advice for members about coronavirus and your rights at work, protecting precarious workers on fixed-term and insecure contracts, advice for international staff on issues like visas, and guidance and best practice on safely working from home and teaching online.

-Kingston UCU wrote to university senior management from March 15 2020 asking for staff to be enabled to work from home as much as possible.
+Lockdown 1: Kingston UCU wrote to university senior management from March 15 2020 asking for staff to be enabled to work from home as much as possible.
 From March 17, face-to-face teaching was suspended, after which we requested an emergency JNCC meeting between management, HR and the recognised trade unions, to discuss ongoing concerns about the working conditions and health and safety of all staff, students and the community.
 All university buildings were closed until further notice from March 24, when a JNCC meeting took place at which we raised a number of issues including around Health & Safety at work.

 Staff have been told to check Staffspace and emails for regular updates.
 The university has published a Covid-19 Risk Assessment and a Health & Safety Plan related to return to on-site working (see links at bottom of Accessing our buildings safely, but NB these may not be the latest versions of these documents).